 The Role of Ports and Rails in Adapting to Uncertainty

 The pandemic exposed the need for adaptation and variety in the shipping industry, and the industry has risen to the challenge.

 As the US’s major West Coast ports such as Los Angeles and Long Beach became clogged with traffic due to various factors, tertiary ports stepped up to ease some of the pressure.
 The East Coast and Gulf ports of New York, New Jersey, Virginia, Baltimore, Philadelphia, Mobile, Charleston, and Savannah have all been enjoying brisk activity.
 With its thousands of miles of coastline and many ports open to international trade, the US enjoys much more flexibility in its port system than other nations.

 Rail plays a key role in shipping goods across the nation.
 Thanks to its well-developed freight rail network, the US is able to adapt to shifting port traffic relatively easily.
 Manufacturing companies are moving their operations to tertiary ports that have access to rail, in an effort to spread out traffic so that a disruption at one port has less impact on the bottom line.

-A flexible shipping and transportation network is a necessity for any industrialized nation.
+A flexible shipping and transportation network, including intermodal shipping on container chassis, is a necessity for any industrialized nation.
 It provides a buffer against economic uncertainty through an ability to reroute shipments and avoid trouble spots.
 As China’s Covid outbreaks, the war in Ukraine, and threats of a US recession continue, intermodal transport stands to provide stability and reliability in an uncertain world.